 The minimum credit requirement is 31 graduate credits, comprising:

-- At least 16 credits of 700-level CompSci courses including CompSci 700 (CEAS Graduate Seminar—1 credit only) and optional CompSci 995 (Master’s Capstone Project) (if taken to meet the capstone requirement).
+- At least 16 credits of 700-level CompSci courses including CompSci 700 (CEAS Graduate Seminar—1 credit only) and CompSci 995 (Master’s Capstone Project) (if taken to meet the capstone requirement).

 - Up to 9 graduate credits of courses selected from a pre-approved list of non-CompSci courses considered useful for professionals in CompSci-related industries.

 - The remaining credits must come from graduate-level or U/G-level CompSci courses.

 Up to 12 credits of prior graduate-level course work (including up to 6 credits of prior graduate-level Computer Science courses) can be used to meet the credit requirements.
 No more than one credit each in CompSci 700 or CompSci 870 may be used to meet the requirements.
 All courses just be approved in the Program of Study.
 Any non-CompSci courses must be approved prior to registration.

 Pre-Approved List of Non-CompSci Courses (as of 5/3/2019)

 - All CEAS courses with graduate credit with the exception of COMPST 701 and COMPST 702.